 When you allow life to unfold in time, without attaching to the particulars, you may end up with something very different, and even better than you hoped.

 It is important to use your visualization techniques and take action every day to create forward momentum.
 Even taking consistent small steps such as reading a related article or cleaning out one drawer each day will convince your mind and the universe that you believe in your goal.

 Manifesting techniques rarely bring you what you want without some kind of mental or physical action.
-It is kind of like waiting and preparing for the arrival of a baby.
-Some things you have to do and others happen outside your control.
+It is kind of like waiting and preparing for a birth.
+Some things you have to do.
+Others happen outside your control.

 You get closer to achieving your goal as you back up your mental practices with appropriate consistent action.
 For example, you can imagine a healthy, energetic body all you want, but if you keep filling it with junk while you sit around all day, it probably will not happen.
 As you faithfully continue your manifesting techniques, you may feel inspired to take a walk, or add a mound of vegetables to your plate.
 You may find (and make) a recipe for healthy cookies.
 You begin to feel and look better, which inspires you to continue the process.

-As you become more skilled at how to visualize and practice regularly, your affirmations and visualizations will become ingrained in your thought processes.
-You will know when it begins to happen because when you begin to head in your old direction you will be reminded of what you need to think or do.
-The reminder might be verbal, or your new imaginings may flash in your mind.
+Your affirmations and visualizations will become ingrained in your thought processes as you become more skilled at how to visualize and practice regularly.
+When you begin to head in your old direction your mind will send you a message about what you need to think or do.
+The reminder might be verbal, or an image may flash in your mind.
 Often these reminders are fleeting and quiet.
 These are great signs that your goal is being internalized.

 When you hear the quiet voice in your head reminding you that you prefer another choice, and you still give in to negative thinking, inaction or another cookie you weaken the power of the new message.
 When you listen and align your actions with the reminders your mind gives you, sometimes just in a flash, your subconscious will accept it as true and right for you.